quentinDupont/odoo-addons-hr-incubator/hr_cae_contribution/readme/DESCRIPTION.rst

-Handling employee contributions in a CAE - Cooperative Activité Emploi
+Manage employee contributions and exeptions in a CAE.

+* Adds contributions and contribution exeptions to employees.